-- EThOS - covers PhD theses from a large number of British universities.
-Allows you to access the full-text of digitised theses, and request paper theses for digitisation from participating institutions.
+- EThOS - [links to University Library information].
+EThOS covers PhD theses from a large number of British universities.
+It allows you to access the full-text of digitised theses, and request paper theses for digitisation from participating institutions.

-- ProQuest Dissertations & Theses Global - covers doctoral and masters theses from universities around the world, including full-text access to many titles.
+- ProQuest Dissertations & Theses: USA - gives references to doctoral and masters theses from around the world, some available in full-text.

 - DART-Europe E-theses Portal - provides access to around 100,000 full-text research theses from 12 European countries

 - Register of Commonwealth Research - a listing of higher research dissertations, relating to the Commonwealth and its member countries completed or in progress at UK Higher Education Institutions

 - Trove: the database of the National Library of Australia- search and access full text of digital versions of Australian theses.
 Use the advanced search and limit the format to Thesis.
 See this guide for detailed help on finding Australian theses via Trove.